gosukiwi/katar/README.md

 # Contributing
 If you like Katar and would like to contribute just pick an issue, send me a pull request and if everything seems right it will get merged :)

+# Versioning
+Katar uses [Semantic Versioning](http://semver.org/), quoting from their website:

+> Given a version number MAJOR.MINOR.PATCH, increment the:
+> MAJOR version when you make incompatible API changes,
+> MINOR version when you add functionality in a backwards-compatible manner, and
+> PATCH version when you make backwards-compatible bug fixes.